aronwc/mlsm/papers/oconnor10from/tlasserr.md

 - It is made of 1 billion Twitter messages posted over the year 2008-2009, which represent 100,000 to 7 million messages per day.
 - The analysis will ignore non-English messages.

-To compare the sentiment measured from text to public opinion measured, public opinion surveys from multiple polling organizations are used.
+To compare the measures of sentiment measured from text to public opinion measured, public opinion surveys from multiple polling organizations are used.
 3 polls are used for consumer confidence: